dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-Although this solution solves our synchronization problem it does it in a manner
+Although this solution solves our synchronization problem, it does so in a manner
 that requires unencapsulated attention at each copy site.
 Another problem is
-represented by the fact that the mutex release is done after the postblit was
+represented by the fact that the mutex release occurs after the postblit is
-ran which imposes some overhead.
-The release may be done right after the blitting
+run, which imposes some overhead.
+The release may occur immediately following
-phase (first line of the postblit) because the copy is thread-local, but then
+the blitting phase (the first line of the postblit) because the copy is
-we end up with non-scoped locking: the mutex is released in a different scope
+thread-local, but this results in non-scoped locking: the mutex is released
-than the scope in which it was acquired.
-Also, the mutex is automatically
+in a different scope than that in which it was acquired.
+Also, the mutex is
-(wrongfully) copied.
+automatically (wrongfully) copied.

 3. Introduce a preblit function that will be called before blitting the fields.
-The purpose of the preblit is to offer the possibility of preparing the data
+The purpose of the preblit is to offer the possibility of preparing data
 before the blitting phase; acquiring the mutex on the `struct` that will be
 copied is one of the operations that the preblit will be responsible for.
 Later
 on, the mutex will be released in the postblit.
 This approach has the benefit of
-minimizing the mutex protected area in a manner that offers encapsulation, but
+minimizing the mutex-protected area in a manner that offers encapsulation, but
-suffers the disadvantage of adding even more complexity on top of existing one by
+suffers the disadvantage of adding even more complexity by introducing a new
-introducing a new concept which requires typecheking of disparate sections of
+concept which requires type checking disparate sections of code (need to type check
-code (need to typecheck across preblit, mempcy and postblit).
+across preblit, `mempcy` and postblit).

 4. Use an implicit global mutex to synchronize the blitting of fields.
 This approach
 has the advantage that the compiler will do all the work and synchronize all blitting
-phases (even if the threads don't actually touch each other's data) at the cost
+phases (even if the threads don't actually touch each other's data) at a cost to
-of performance.
-Python implements a global interpreter lock and it was proven
+performance.
+Python implements a global interpreter lock which was proven to cause
-to cause unscalable high contention; there are ongoing discussions of removing it
+unscalable high contention; there are ongoing discussions of removing it from the Python
-from the Python implementation [5].
+implementation [5].

 ### Introducing the copy constructor

 As stated above, the fundamental problem with the postblit is the automatic blitting
-of fields which makes it impossible to type check and cannot be synchronized without
+of fields, which makes type checking impossible and cannot be synchronized without
 additional costs.

 As an alternative, this DIP proposes the implementation of a copy constructor.
 The benefits
 of this approach are the following:

 * it is a known concept.
 C++ has it [3];
-* it can be typechecked as a normal constructor (since no blitting is done, the data is
+* it can be type checked as a normal constructor (since no blitting is done, the data are
-initialized as if it were in a normal constructor); this means that `const`/`immutable`/`shared`
+initialized as if they were in a normal constructor); this means that `const`/`immutable`/`shared`
 copy constructors will be type checked exactly as their analogous constructors
 * offers encapsulation

-The downside of this solution is that the user must do all the field copying by hand
+The downside of this solution is that the user must copy all fields by hand, and every
-and every time a field is added to a struct, the copy constructor must be modified.
+time a field is added to a `struct`, the copy constructor must be modified.
+However, this
-However, this can be easily bypassed by D's introspection mechanisms.
-For example,
+can be easily bypassed by D's introspection mechanisms.
+For example, this simple code
-this simple code may be used as a language idiom or library function:
+may be used as a language idiom or library function:

 ```D
 foreach (i, ref field; src.tupleof)